SeatizenDOI/plancha-inference/README.md

 - nvcc (NVIDIA Cuda compiler driver) : Cuda compilation tools, release 12.8, V12.8.93 Build cuda_12.8.r12.8/compiler.35583870_0
 - TensorRT 10.9

 To ensure a consistent environment for all users, this project uses a Conda environment defined in a `inference.yml` file.
-Follow these steps to set up your environment:
+Follow these steps to set up your environment.

 I wish you good luck for the installation.

 1. **Setup Nvidia Driver:** Please install your [nvidia driver](https://www.nvidia.com/fr-fr/drivers/unix/).